DavidBakerEffendi/securibench-micro.js/README.md

 npm start
 ```

+`lib.js` should be considered "external" as any other library found in `node_modules`.
+It is meant to mock many of the Java built-in classes that are tested against in the original Securibench Micro benchmark.

 _Disclaimer_: This repository attempts to recreate the original in JavaScript exactly, however, some typos and incorrect vulnerability counts are fixed and verifiable by running the app.
 Notable changes:

 - Aliasing 3 is marked as non-vulnerable